 Note: both electives under Route 2 have to be completed to attain the required number of credits to proceed to the dissertation.

-Hacking for Defence (20 credits)
+Hacking for Ministry of Defence (20 credits)

 This elective simulates the experience of entrepreneurs setting up a new startup.
 Students will learn and apply a lean startup methodology as they work in teams on real technology and/or policy-related problems specific to the defence sector and intelligence community.